pytorch/pytorch/docs/source/optim.rst

 To utilize the loaded parameters names from the loaded state dict, a custom ``register_load_state_dict_pre_hook`` needs to be implemented according to the desired behavior.

-This can be useful, for instance, when the model architecture changes, but the weights and states need to remain unchanged.
+This can be useful, for instance, when the model architecture changes, but the weights and optimizer states need to remain unchanged.
 The following example demonstrates how to implement this customization.

 Example::